Welcome to the Thompson Shuswap Master Garden home page.

 · As well, we have cared for the McDonald Park Public Produce Demonstration Garden, using ecology based on best Integrated Pest Management practices, and volunteered with Thompson Rivers University (TRU), Friends of the Garden (FOG), in projects such as Horticulture Horizons, the FOG spring plant sale, and the Tomato Fest.

 If you are a gardening enthusiast who likes to volunteer and share gardening knowledge, then you may be interested in taking the Master Gardener Basic Training program.
-The program advances ones knowledge of botany, soil health, diagnosis of plant problems, propagation and pruning techniques, vegetable gardening, the principles of xeriscaping and more.
+The program advances the gardeners knowledge of botany, soil health, diagnosis of plant problems, propagation and pruning techniques, vegetable gardening, the principles of xeriscaping and more.
 For further information about the training program in our area, please email firstname.lastname@example.org.
 We would like to hear from you.

 Photo credit: Elaine Sedgman